BES2016Workshop/reproduciblecodeR/plotting.md

 -   Can use `facet_wrap()` and `facet_grid()` to create separate plots by a factor in the dataframe

-Lets make a plot of the `mtcars` model from the previous step:
+Let's make a plot of the `mtcars` model from the previous step:

     data(mtcars)
     library(ggplot2)